huntertran/ptidej-wordcloud/README.md

 **For Windows Machine**

-Using python on Windows machine require Microsoft Visual C++ Build Tools.
+Using Python on Windows machine require Microsoft Visual C++ Build Tools.

 > You can get the build tools at [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).